 Your Model S is equipped with Adaptive Air Suspension that offers superior ride quality and allows you to choose a softer or firmer ride based on your preference.
 When carrying loads, the system also maintains a level height between the front and rear.
 You can manually adjust the ride height to suit your circumstances (for example, you can raise Model S when you need extra ground clearance, such as when driving on a steep driveway or ramp, in deep snow, over large speed bumps, parking curbs, etc.).

 You can manually adjust the ride height by pressing the brake pedal and touchingon the touchscreen.
 The ride height settings that are available depend on your driving speed and other conditions (for example, the suspension does not lower if a door is open).
 Drag the slider to choose from these options:

-- Very High - When set to Very High, the suspension automatically lowers to Low, after driving approximately 100 feet (30 meters) or when driving speed reaches 15 mph (24 km/h).
-To maintain the Very High setting for an unlimited distance until your driving speed reaches the speed threshold, touch Persist until 15 mph in the setting for Very High.
+- Very High - When set to Very High, the suspension automatically lowers to the default ride height*, which is Medium or Low, after driving approximately 30 meters or when driving speed reaches 24 km/h.
+To maintain the Very High setting for an unlimited distance until your driving speed reaches the speed threshold, touch Persist until 24 km/h in the setting for Very High.

 High - When set to